jidongxiao/CSCI1200-DataStructures/hws/01_spotify_playlists/README.md

         }
 ```

+You may need to include this double-quote-removal logic twice in your program so as to remove the openning double quote and then the closing double quote.

-Note that the above double quote removal logic wouldn't do anything if the argument doesn't contain a double quote.
-This means including the double quote removal logic in your code should not affect how you run your program locally on your own computer.
+Note that the above double-quote-removal logic wouldn't do anything if the argument doesn't contain a double quote.
+This means including the double-quote-removal logic in your code should not affect how you run your program locally on your own computer.

 ## Submission Details